Exodus and You

 We place great importance on the security of all personal data associated with our participants, supporters and customers.

-We work to ensure all personal and sensitive personal data securely against unauthorised access and theft.
+We work to ensure all personal and sensitive personal data is protected securely against unauthorised access and theft.
 We place a high value on trustworthiness, integrity and confidentiality; staff, interns and volunteers with access to personal information are trained to an appropriate level.

 Information is stored by Exodus on a password protected cloud based database and in paper format in secure filing in our offices.
 Information on paper is kept to a minimum and shredded once no longer needed.